berserk-fan/expressivo/README.md

 # expressivo
 simple symbolic system

 Expressivo is a lab from "Advanced Software Construction in Java" Edx course.
-All test, almost all code, grammar for expressions and parser is written by me.
+All tests, almost all code, grammar for expressions and parser is written by me.

 Briefly it has following functionality:
 ### > x * x * x